 Jenny and Jerry are fictional characters and so this example illustrates how the Five Steps might be used.
 Nothing goes as well as this in real life.
 Invariably during this process, there will probably be some disagreement and some starting and stopping.
 It is likely it will take many tries before you will be able to get through all of the Five Steps.
 Most of all, this exercise cannot be one-sided and your spouse needs to be fully engaged.

-The Five Steps are a framework through which you can process arguments and other regrettable incidents.
+The Five Steps to help you better talk about infidelity are a framework through which you can process arguments and other regrettable incidents.
 Like anything in life, working through a new skill involves a learning curve.
 The Five Steps leverage and build upon communication skills.
 Communication is key to recovery.

 If you want to recover from infidelity, a marriage cannot become a battleground for who is right and who is wrong.
 Any kind of mudslinging, even in the heat of the moment, is also unproductive because this actually destroys love.